• Skip to content

 It’s best to speak to your GP or a dietitian before starting your child on an elimination diet.
 They’ll ensure that your child’s diet continues to give your child the nutrition they need for growth and development, even while you’re eliminating things from it.

-Treatment: lactose intolerance in babies
+Lactose intolerance treatment in babies

-The treatment for lactose intolerance in babies often depends on the cause.
 And no matter what’s causing your baby’s lactose intolerance, it’s important to soothe and comfort your baby when they’re showing symptoms.

 Congenital lactase deficiency